RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 However, small changes can make a bigger difference than expected.
 When people hit on ideas for changes that work, problems can shrink or disappear very rapidly.

 In SFT, the member is the expert on their own situation at all times.
 The listener does not need any knowledge or expertise, except to implement the SFT process.
+The listener does not give advice about the problem or make suggestions about the problem.

 SFT essentially consists of compliments and questions.
 Both the compliments and the questions have specialized forms.